Hakiiiim/The-antennas-location-problem/README.md

 # The-antennas-location-problem
-We study the influence of the location of antennas for the covering of a territory.
+We study the influence of the location of antennas for the covering of a territory using SVR, Kriging Model, Design of Experiments, Sensitivity analysis and global optimization.

 # The antennas location problem project for the